-- Consider paying taxable dividends to obtain a refund from the “Refundable Dividend Tax on Hand” account.
+- Consider paying taxable dividends to obtain a refund from the “Refundable Dividend Tax on Hand” account in the Corporation.

 - Corporate earnings in excess of personal requirements could be left in the company to obtain a tax deferral (the tax is paid when cash is withdrawn from the company).The effect on the “Qualified Small Business Corporation” status should be reviewed before selling the shares where large amounts of capital have accumulated.

 - Dividend income, as opposed to a salary, will reduce an individual’s cumulative net investment loss balance thereby possibly providing greater access to the capital gain exemption.

 - Excessive personal income may reduce receipts and credits, such as Old Age Security, the age credit, child tax benefits, and GST credits.It may be advantageous to defer receiving Old Age Security receipts (for up to 60 months) if it would otherwise be eroded due to high income levels (greater than $72,809 for 2015).

 - Salary payments require source deductions (such as CPP, EI and payroll taxes) to be remitted to CRA on a timely basis.

 - Individuals that wish to contribute to the CPP or a RRSP may require a salary to create “earned income”.